 Maths is important in our everyday life.
 It equips us with the skills we need to interpret and analyse information, simplify and solve problems, assess risk and make informed decisions.
 In a recent O.E.C.D report a maths qualification was named as the number one protection against future unemployment.
-In S3 students will follow individualised learner pathways based on previous performance in the maths department but will cover 3 main aspects of mathematics.
+In S3 students will follow individualised learner pathways based on previous performance in the maths department.

-Expressions and Formula:
+If learners follow the pure maths route they will complete the following units of work:

-This unit is concerned with manipulation of algebraic terms, the simplification and evaluations of expressions.
+Expressions and Formula This unit is concerned with manipulation of algebraic terms, the simplification and evaluations of expressions.
 Topic covered include algebra, geometry, statistics and reasoning.

-Relationships:

-This unit is concerned with the relationship between mathematical quantities and how to solve problems involving these.
+Relationships This unit is concerned with the relationship between mathematical quantities and how to solve problems involving these.
 Topics covered in this unit include graphs, equations, aspects of algebra, geometry.

-Numeracy:

-The unit is concerned with the use of number and information handling to solve problems in real and abstract contexts.
-Topics covered include basic number, time distance, speed and measure.
+Numeracy The unit is concerned with the use of number and information handling to solve problems in real and abstract contexts.
+Topics covered include basic number skills, time, distance, speed and measure.

+If learners follow the applications of maths route, they will complete the following units of work:

+Finance and This unit is to develop Learners will build on their mathematical and Statistics numerical skills to determine factors affecting income and expenditure, budgeting and saving.
+Learners will also organise, present and interpret data based on real-life contexts.
+Geometry and This Unit is to enable learners to apply their skills, knowledge and Measure understanding of shape, space and measures in real-life contexts.
+Learners will build on their mathematical and numerical skills by using measures and elementary geometry to tackle real-life situations.

+Numeracy This Unit is to develop learners' numerical and information handling skills to solve simple, real-life problems involving number, money, time and measurement.
+As learners tackle real-life problems, they will use their knowledge of number processes, information handling and probability to make informed decisions.
-Problem solving and reasoning are embedded throughout all maths courses these prevalent when linking topics together and vital in developing lateral thinking skills.

-The S3 course is designed to provide learners with progression pathways to National 3 Life skills Maths, National 4 Maths or National 5 Maths courses in S4.
+Problem solving and reasoning skills are embedded throughout all maths courses these are prevalent when linking topics together and vital in developing lateral thinking skills.
+The S3 course is designed to provide learners with progression pathways to National 3, 4 or 5 Applications of Maths and National 4 or 5 Maths courses in S4.